-Thaipusam Festival is one of the most important festivals dedicated to Lord Muruga (also known as Kartik or Subrahmanya or Skanda).
-Thaipusam Festival 2010 is January 30.
+Thaipooyam Festival is one of the most important festivals dedicated to Lord Muruga (also known as Kartik or Subrahmanya or Skanda).
+Thaipooyam Festival 2017 date is February 9.
+In Kerala, it will be observed on February 10.
 It is believed that Goddess Parvati presented the ‘vel’ (lance) to Lord Murga on the Thai Pusam day to defeat the demons.
-Like most Hindu festivals, Thaipusam too celebrates the victory of good over evil.
-Nowadays, Thaipusam garners international attention due to the body piercing done on the day with the Vel (lances) by Muruga devotees.
+Like most Hindu festivals, Thaipooyam too celebrates the victory of good over evil.

 The most important event on the day is that of devotees carrying various types of Kavadi and milk pots to the Murgan temples.
 The most important Kavadi pilgrimage takes place at the Batu caves in